 Our authorized ordinary shares will be divided into Class A ordinary shares and Class B ordinary shares immediately prior to the completion of the separation and distribution (with a third class of undesignated shares).
 Holders of Class A ordinary shares will be entitled to one vote per share, while holders of Class B ordinary shares will be entitled to 10 votes per share.
 All of our outstanding issued ordinary shares held by Fang immediately prior to the completion of the separation and distribution will be Class A ordinary shares, and will be distributed to Fang equity holders on the record date.
-Immediately following the separation and distribution, the Class A ordinary shares distributed to Mr. Vincent Tianquan Mo with respect to his Fang ordinary shares will be re-designated as Class B ordinary shares.
+Immediately following the separation and distribution, the Class A ordinary shares distributed to Mr. Vincent Tianquan Mo with respect to his Fang ordinary shares that are not represented by ADSs will be re-designated as Class B ordinary shares.
 We intend to maintain the dual-class voting structure after the completion of the separation and distribution.

-Due to the disparate voting powers attached to these two classes of ordinary shares, Mr. Vincent Tianquan Mo will own approximately % of our total issued and outstanding ordinary shares and % of the voting power of our outstanding shares immediately after the separation and distribution.
+Due to the disparate voting powers attached to these two classes of ordinary shares, Mr. Vincent Tianquan Mo will beneficially own approximately 34.1% of our total ordinary shares and approximately 80.6% of the voting power of our outstanding shares immediately after the separation and distribution.
 Therefore, Mr. Vincent Tianquan Mo will have decisive influence over matters requiring shareholders' approval, including election of directors and significant corporate transactions, such as a merger or sale of our company or our assets.
 This concentrated control will limit your ability to influence corporate matters and could discourage others from pursuing any potential merger, takeover or other change of control transactions that holders of Class A ordinary shares and ADSs may view as beneficial.